xalaida/laravel-position/README.md

 }
 ```

+By doing this, the first record will be assigned a position value of `1`.

-You also can override the `getNextPosition` method like this to create models in reverse order using the specified starting position:
+If you want to create models in reverse order using the specified starting position, you can override the `getNextPosition` method as well:

 ```php
 public function getStartPosition(): int